coderefinery/git-intro/_episodes/04-branches.md

   - Interrupted work (we typically work on several longer term projects at the same time).

-The strength of version control is that it permits the developers to **isolate different tracks of work**.
-Developers can work on different things and merge the changes they made to the source code files afterwards to create a composite version that contains both the changes.
+The strength of version control is that it permits the researcher to **isolate different tracks of work**.
+Researchers can work on different things and merge the changes they made to the source code files afterwards to create a composite version that contains both the changes.